 Simplified Listings: Bulk upload and add all your products in one go, along with setting up different pricing, product details, and fulfillment rules based on your Shopify inventory data.

-Auto Synchronization of Product Data: The app keeps you notified by synchronizing your inventory and orders in real-time and provides you with regular updates.
+Auto Synchronization of Product Data: Synchronize your data between Facebook and your eCommerce platform and update changes automatically between them.
+The app keeps you notified by synchronizing your inventory and orders in real-time and provides you with regular updates.